jujufugh/furoyce.github.io/_posts/2022-07-08-oracle-database-ssl-tls-1.2-client-server.md

 <img src='/images/posts/2023-01-19/e197a6469c0d6874936092c3990e5be711b54883ee1b96712bc8fa95bddb5205.png'/>

+In 1-way SSL/TLS, only client will validate server's certificate for identiy verification.
+The server will not validate the same for the client.
+During the implementation, the server will have the SSL/TLS certificate in server side wallet, server shares its public SSL/TLS certificates with the clients so that client can use the public certificates to validate server's identity.

+It sounds like a quite straight forward implementation for the 1-way TLS, but is it secure comparing to 2-way TLS(mTLS)?

+The answer is **NO**.
+Because there is no client certificate validation process, so client doesn't need to share its certificate with server or get its certificate signed by the CA. You might wonder who would want to have 1-way TLS if we can have a much secure alternative, 2-way TLS?

+Following are the benefits of the 1-way TLS:
+1. No client wallet download required
+   - `Starting from Oracle Client 19.14 and Oracle SQLcl 21.5, public certificates are built-in with the Oracle client`
+2. Client Server handshake round trip is reduced to have better connection latency
+3. You can use OS default truststore for public certificates if the client doesn't have built-in public certificates
+4. 1-way TLS can coexist with 2-way TLS(mTLS)

 ## Environment
 * Oracle Database Server: 19c RU4
 * Oracle Database Client: 19c RU4
 * SQL Developer on MacOSX: 21.2
 * Oracle Database Instant Client: 19c RU8

+# 2-way TLS (mTLS) implementation

 ## Option 1: Create Server Self-signed Certificate
 - Create Oracle Wallet on the server